 As mentioned before coworking has become the entrepreneurship local engine offering not only the space, also the tools needed to develop projects saving costs at the same time.

 The new generation do not trust the traditional working model promoted and used by the old economy anymore.
 They are already aware that to find a paid job over the last 5 years has been very difficult, specially first jobs.
 Coworking is a good way for the young generation of entrepreneurs to gain a foothold in their budding careers.

-Coworking spaces have a high turnover of members (entrepreneurs, freelancers and companies), due to the high taxes that autonomous (self employed) have to pay every month, reduced funding and the lack of mentoring for the creation and development of projects.
-A lot of projects don’t succeed when trying to grow due to a lack of economical resources.
+Coworking spaces have a high turnover of members (entrepreneurs, freelancers and companies), due to the high taxes that autonomous (self-employed) have to pay every month, reduced funding and the lack of mentoring for the creation and development of projects.
+A lot of projects don’t succeed when trying to grow due to a lack of economic resources.